-Alaska is a land of extremes.
-Monstrous mountains, vast stretches of wilderness and rollicking rivers set the stage for epic adventures.
-Watch for whales along the coast, wrestle a trophy fish on a wild river or paddle a kayak at the foot of a towering glacier.
-Popular spots to explore include the Kenai Peninsula and the Inside Passage along the southern coast, but those who venture to the interior and the Arctic truly experience the Last Frontier.
+Alaska isn’t a land of gentle landscapes.
+Monstrous mountains, vast wilderness and rollicking rivers set the stage for adventure.
+Watch for whales, wrestle a trophy fish or paddle a kayak at the foot of a towering glacier.

-A wild spirit soars in Anchorage, where you’ll have modern city conveniences at your fingertips with Alaska’s epic beauty just a short trip away.
+Anchorage magically blends modern city conveniences with epic beauty just a short trip away.
 While the skyscrapers might be the biggest in the state, the surrounding mountain peaks make them appear tiny.

-Alaska is home to the largest national park in the U.S.: Wrangell-St. Elias National Park and Preserve in southeast Alaska consists of 13.2 million acres of untamed mountains and forests.
+Want to get really wild?
+Discover endless landscapes at Wrangell-St. Elias National Park and Preserve, the nation’s biggest national park.
+Located in southeast Alaska, the park consists of 13.2 million acres of untamed mountains and forests.
 For something more accessible to major travel routes, check out Kenai Fjords National Park, home to nearly 40 glaciers that bring visitors close to nature.
-Hike through an icefield, kayak through the fjords, see gargantuan glaciers or take a scenic drive.
+Hike an icefield, kayak the fjords or see gargantuan glaciers.

 Known as the “Golden Heart of Alaska,” Fairbanks is a prime spot for exploring Alaska’s interior.
 This is the Land of the Midnight Sun, where the sun doesn’t set for 70 days between May and July.
 The rest of the year, the night skies often put on a show, as Fairbanks is one of the best locations to see the aurora borealis.